sythetic polymer paint on aircraft plywood, polyester

 Museum of Contemporary Art, purchased with assistance of Dr Edward Jackson AM and Mrs Cynthia Jackson AM, 2009

-Smith uses colour, cast light and shadows upon connected but shifting planes or surfaces in space to explore notions of mass, depth and dimension but through subtle manipulations (including the viewer’s participation).
-While The Adaptables echo the artist’s geometric paintings, these infinitely-operable, small-scale adaptations are user-friendly – their immediacy and accessibility encouraging viewers to fully engage with the artist’s construction process.
+Smith uses colour, cast light and shadows upon connected but shifting planes or surfaces in space to explore notions of mass, depth and dimension through subtle manipulations (including the viewer’s participation).
+While the Adaptables echo the artist’s geometric paintings, these infinitely-operable, small-scale adaptations are user-friendly – their immediacy and accessibility encouraging viewers to fully engage with the artist’s construction process.